 No matter what the price of your home, you may reach a point where your standards exceed everyone else’s.
 Or you may not have the technical knowledge to judge the quality of every stage of the work and wonder if it is done well.
 Trust and information are vital to your peace of mind at such times.
 For perspective on this important subject, keep these points in mind:

 - Building codes make no distinctions based on price.
 Code books do not include one set of regulations for homes up to $200,000 and another for those over $200,000.
 Codes require that all homes meet the same level of safety.

 - Codes make no attempt to set standards for aesthetics.
 Many steps in construction allow the builder and the buyers to exercise their discretion.
 Performance in such areas is based on experience, pride of workmanship and the ever-present budget.

-The State of New Mexico does not require that contractors offer warranties on construction.
-At closing your builder will provide you with the manufacturers’ warranty documents for the new appliances.
+At closing your contractor will provide you with the manufacturers’ warranty documents for the new appliances.
 Mechanical systems such as water heater, furnace and air conditioning/swamp cooler also carry a manufacturer’s warranty of varying lengths.
 Ask to see any other warranty the builder may choose to provide for your new home AT THE TIME YOU SIGN THE PURCHASE CONTRACT.

 - An arbitration clause that essentially states if any (or all) dispute(s) may arise, you will not have the option to go to court to settle your differences.
 Instead, disputes will be decided by an arbitrator.
 This is generally recognized to be faster, cheaper, and simpler than going to court.
 Consult an attorney and decide if you are comfortable with this concept BEFORE SIGNING THE PURCHASE CONTRACT.
 You should not be surprised to be requested to sign a form stating you have read the arbitration clause and understand its impact on your legal rights.